newrelic/infra-integrations-sdk/README.md

 some existing integrations provided by New Relic in our [github](https://github.com/newrelic/infra-integrations)

+## JMX support

+The Integrations Go lang SDK supports getting metrics through JMX through the `jmx.Open()`, `jmx.Query()` and `jmx.Close()` functions.
+This JMX support relies on the nrjmx tool.
+Follow the steps in the [nrjmx](https://github.com/newrelic/nrjmx) repository to build it and set the `NR_JMX_TOOL` environment variable to point to the location of the nrjmx executable.
+If the `NR_JMX_TOOL` variable is not set, the SDK will use `/usr/bin/nrjmx` by default.

 ## API specification

 You can find the latest API documentation generated from the source code in